ohjay/Dodge/README.md

 Dodge [v1.0.1]
 ========================================================================

 A downloadable Kirby-based evasion game.
-Written in Java, this game was originally part of [TripleT](https://github.com/ohjay/TripleTGame).
-However, due to the long development process that awaits TripleT before its finished version, Dodge was released as a standalone demo.
+This is written in Java and was originally part of [TripleT](https://github.com/ohjay/TripleTGame).
+However, due to the long development process that awaits TripleT before the release of its finished version, TripleT's developers made the executive decision to release Dodge as a standalone demo.

 ## Table of Contents